mines-erds/course-overviews/558_CourseOutline.md

 - Week 3 dataset creation that tests knowledge of APIs and web-scraping

 #### Subtheme:
+- APIs and requests
+  - Formative assessment: Week 3 quizzes on APIs, requests, and selenium
 - Web-scraping ethics
   - Formative assessment: Week 3 quiz on ethics
 - What websites can be scraped?
   - Formative assessment: Week 3 crowd-sourced list of websites that can be scraped

 ### 4. Develop and implement unsupervised machine-learning models for earth-resource data
 **Summative assessments:**